When are peer coaches available?

 Peer coaches are selected based on their interest in connecting with BHS students.
 They have been trained intentionally to make you feel comfortable working on problem solving.
 These coaches also have your best interest as their focus.
 You can find more information about each coach here.

 Do I have to be super “smart” in math and writing to become a peer coach?

-You need to be good at asking questions, you need to be friendly, you need to be willing to work through a problem together with someone else.
-The best coaches ask a ton of questions and when they don’t know something they are willing to find out an answer with others.
+You need to be good at asking questions, friendly, and willing to work through a problem together with someone else.
+The best coaches ask a ton of questions, and when they don’t know something they are willing to find out an answer with others.